biggstd/biggstd.github.io/docs/projects/quantum_tunneling.md

 I was visiting my parents for the holidays and found some old class notes from introductory quantum mechanics, a class that only began to make sense in retrospect.
 Since then, I have gained some programming skills, so I set out to see if I could numerically solve some simple 1-dimensional systems.
 It turned out to be successful, and using Manim to make the animation shine was fun.
 There are several other versions of this online, but I found this one from Dot Physics to be the most informative.
 Even still, for many of the examples I saw, the code reads differently than the math a student encounters, which is fine for the program but not for the student.
 Here, I implement a Gaussian wave and its interaction with a barrier to draw a clear link between the math used and the code employed.

+A big caveat to the pedalogical goal of this project is that I explain nothing here, I only demonstrate.

 ### Define $x$ and construct $\langle x |$ and $dx$